 The above conclusion has nothing to do with tyre dimensions.
 It’s related to how flexible the tyre construction is.
 When analysing the effects of a particular parameter (in this case tyre dimensions) you must keep other parameters constant in order to isolate the effects of the parameter you are trying to analyse.
 This article is about wide tyre vs thin tyre, not rigid tyre vs flexible tyre (or bias tyre vs radial tyre, etc).
 The key point of this article is that, for similarly constructed tyres at the same pressure, tyre dimensions do not effect contact patch by much.
 All other things constant, a wide tyre will have a similar contact patch to a narrow tyre and, at the right pressure, both will perform well in sand.

 A wider tyre will need to flex less to achieve the same footprint of a narrower tyre.
-This means a wider tyre may be able to run at a lower pressure when compared to a narrower tyre, as the narrow tyre will deform more and so increase the risk of pinching the tyre tread between the rim and the ground or damaging the sidewall due to excessive flexing.
+This means a wider tyre may be able to run at a lower pressure when compared to a narrower tyre, since the narrow tyre will deform more and so increase the risk of pinching the tyre tread between the rim and the ground or damaging the sidewall due to excessive flexing.
 In this case a wider tyre may offer an advantage since it can be run at lower pressure.
-However, for a typically weighted car with a tyre with reasonable profile, extreme minimum tyre pressure is determined by the minimum pressure required to keep the tyre bead seated (about 5psi) rather than the rim impacting the tyre.
+However, for a typically weighted car running tyres with reasonable profile and width, extreme minimum tyre pressure is determined by the minimum pressure required to keep the tyre bead seated (about 5psi) rather than the rim impacting the tyre.
 To recover a bogged vehicle, any tyre will allow pressure to be dropped very low, say around 5psi, unless the vehicle is particularly heavy or the tyre has a low profile.
 The constraint is usually the tyre bead.
 So a wide tyre may not offer any benefit.
 In fact a very low profile wide tyre will be worse than a narrower tyre of large profile, since the wide tyre will have so little room to deform and thus risk rim contact with the tyre tread.